fredie7/Azure_DF_Databricks_Synapse/README.md

   </tr>
 </table>

 The project continued with establishing a connection between databricks and azure datalake storage - This is to allow access to the data in the bronze layer og the datalake in order to facilitate data processing for the silver layer.
+The processing involves best practices of data quality checks for the fortification of data integrity, and data enrichment for crisp generation of insights.